- This event has passed.

 - Audiobooks are cheating; students should be taught to read

-This edWebinar, designed for K-8 administrators, general and special education teachers and school librarians, will help you identify these and other misconceptions, and discuss strategies and approaches you can take to provide improved learning opportunities for all students.
-There will be time for questions at the end of the presentation.
+This recorded edWebinar, designed for K-8 administrators, general and special education teachers and school librarians, will help you identify these and other misconceptions, and discuss strategies and approaches you can take to provide improved learning opportunities for all students.

 About the Presenter